-The claims and appeals procedures stated in this chapter are intended to comply with applicable regulations by providing reasonable procedures governing the filing of claims, notification of benefit decisions, and appeals of adverse benefit determinations.
-You'll need to follow these procedures for all claims for benefits under this Plan.
+The claims and appeals procedures in this chapter are intended to comply with applicable regulations by providing reasonable procedures for filing claims, notifying participants of benefit decisions and appealing adverse benefit determinations.
+Follow these procedures for all claims for benefits under this Plan.

 Your claim will be processed for payment according to the applicable plan provisions and the guidelines used by MetLife.
-General contact information for MetLife is available in the chapter entitled Contact Information and specific claims and appeals process contact information is described this chapter.
+General contact information for MetLife is available in the Contact Information chapter.
+Specific contact information for the claims and appeals process is described in this chapter.